gracemcken/BOOdle/README.md

 Keyboard disappeared during changes for responsiveness | Resolved Favicon would not show on live site | Resolved
-Win message showing incorrectly behind tiles | Resolved
+Win message showing incorrectly behind tiles | Resolved Page refreshed before button was clicked | Resolved Keys squished too much on smaller screens | Resolved

 ## Known Issues
-- On smaller screen sizes, the keyboard loses its tradition 'keyboard shape', which it has on larger screens.
-I tried many different things but I don't think it's within my skill to fix it.
-All buttons still work perfectly and it is fully functional, however it just does not look like I would hope it would.
+- On smaller screen sizes, the keyboard becomes slightly more squished.
+I attempted to fix this to the best of my ability but I feel this is still an issue.
+- On some small screens there is a small amount on vertical scroll, initially it was worse and the user could not see the first row of tiles when using the keyboard but I changed the CSS to fix this.
+While there's still a small amount of scroll on some small screens, it now does not disrupt the game.

 # Credits
 - Game logic walkthrough that was followed can be found [here](https://www.youtube.com/watch?v=mpby4HiElek).
 Credit to Ania Kubów.